agnesnoy/SerraLINE/README.md

 SerraLINE, but the user is required to specify this in the input file SerraLINE.in.

-Bending angles are obtained through tangent vectors, where the tangent vector of the last base-pair is lost for opened structures.
+The standard method consists in bending angles being obtained through tangent vectors constructed between two consecutive base-pairs along the curvature, where the tangent vector of the last base-pair is lost in case of opened structures.
 This causes to have (N-1)(N-2)/2 bendings for opened structures, whereas N(N-1) for closed structures, where the tangent vectors of all base-pairs can be obtained.

 SerraLINE is composed of two main programs: